-In its assessment the IGT UNC Modification Panel will consider amongst other things the impact on and the mitigations proposed for:
+In its assessment the IGT UNC Modification Panel will consider the impact and the mitigations proposed for:

-- Consumers the extent to which the non-compliance impacts on consumers, for example through increased costs, or risks of failure of supply - Competition for example, any competitive advantage that may arise from granting the Derogation - Other parties affected by the non-compliance, including where relevant, but not limited to: - Central Data Systems Provider (CDSP) - Large distribution network operators - Other IGTs - o Gas Shippers - Any other parties (e.g. Suppliers, meter equipment managers)
+- Consumers the extent to which the non-compliance impacts on consumers, for example through increased costs, or risks of failure of supply - Competition for example, any competitive advantage that may arise from granting the Derogation - Other parties affected by the non-compliance, including where relevant, but not limited to: - Central Data Systems Provider (CDSP) - Large distribution network operators - o Other IGTs - o Gas Shippers - Any other parties (e.g. Suppliers, meter equipment managers) - Health and safety and the associated risk management and mitigation measures including approved derogation from HSE or other standards as appropriate.